simplemono/world/README.md

 # World

-This library provides tools to work with the world-state approach by David Nolen:
+This library provides tools to work with the world-state approach that has been invented by David Nolen:

 [<img src="https://i.ytimg.com/vi/qDGTxyIrKJY/hq2.jpg" width="50%">](https://www.youtube.com/watch?v=qDGTxyIrKJY&t=1659s "Keynote: The Power of Toys - David Nolen - Lambda Days 2022")